What Makes a Gym Jacket Bulky

 How to Avoid Bulk While Maintaining Function

-3. Use strategic paneling instead of extra layers
+• use strategic paneling instead of layering

-4. Optimize seam placement for motion
+• optimize seam placement for movement

-5. Use lightweight, high-strength hardware
+• select lightweight, high-strength hardware

-Remember — bulk is not warmth.
+Bulk is not warmth.

-Bulk is volume + resistance.
+Bulk = volume + resistance.

 FAQs